TL;DR

 - Agency-style projects where you ship a new site or app every quarter.

 - You like batteries-included.
-Laravel throws in a lot.
+Laravel throws in a lot, and it shows on the timeline.

 When Django wins